josdejong/lossless-json/README.md

 ### Utility functions

+- `isInteger(value: string) : boolean`
+  Test whether a string contains an integer value, like `'2300'` or `10`.

+- `isNumber(value: string) : boolean`
+  Test whether a string contains a numeric value, like `'2.4'` or `'1.4e+3'`.

+- `isSafeNumber(value: string): boolean`
+  Test whether a string contains a numeric value which can be safely represented by a JavaScript `number` without losing any information.

+- `isLosslessNumber(value: unknown) : boolean`
+  Test whether a value is a `LosslessNumber`.

+- `toLosslessNumber(value: number) : LosslessNumber`
+  Convert a `number` into a `LosslessNumber`.
+The function will throw an exception when the `number` is exceeding the maximum safe limit of 15 digits (hence being imprecise itself) or is `NaN` or `Infinity`.

 - `reviveDate(key, value)`
   Revive strings containing an ISO 8601 date string into a JavaScript `Date` object.
 This reviver is not turned on by default because there is a small risk of parsing a text field that _accidentally_ contains a date into a `Date`.
 Whether `reviveDate` is safe to use depends on the use case.
 Usage: